taro-tsuchiya/Profitability-of-Cryptocurrency-Pump-and-Dump-Schemes/README.md

 # Profitability of cryptocurrency Pump and Dump schemes
 Taro Tsuchiya (Keio University Faculty of Economics)

 This paper is published in the Journal of Digital Finance (Springer).
 The paper can be accessed from [here](https://link.springer.com/article/10.1007/s42521-021-00034-6).

+Springer Nature SharedIt kindly provides the publicly accessible view-only (full text) article through this [link](https://rdcu.be/cvXX0) (as of August 23rd, 2021).

 ## Abstract